Preorder Move Slow & Make Things, and enjoy a collection of thoughtful bonus content created just for you!

 birthday watercolor box

 As I said, this was one of my favorite things in April and it’s continued to be one of my favorite things.
 I had acquired a Victorian-era Reeves watercolor box just after Christmas, but the interior pieces were all missing.
-It’s a beautiful box and I like the versatility of it, but when I spotted this box on Etsy, I knew it was special and very well priced.
+It’s a beautiful box and I like the versatility of it, but when I spotted this box on I knew it was special and very well priced.
 All of the interior compartments were intact and it came with four ceramic palettes, ceramic paint pans, a key, and the lock for the bottom drawer.
 It was also in beautiful condition.
 So, even though I wasn’t planning on purchasing another one, I knew I would regret not getting it.
 I let it sit in my cart for 24 hours to make sure it wasn’t an impulse buy and then I purchased it.

 victorian reeves watercolor box | miss mustard seed